flameddd/blog/2022-03-31：James Kettle Top 10 web hacking techniques of 2021.md

   - https://swarm.ptsecurity.com/fuzzing-for-xss-via-nested-parsers-condition/
 - [@Psych0tr1a](https://twitter.com/Psych0tr1a) 展示了如何 stacked HTML sanitization rules against each other with specular results.

-9 - HTTP Smuggling via Higher HTTP Versions
-At the start of 2021, HTTP/2 was thought to be largely free of security concerns beyond timing attacks and minor DoS concerns.
-Emil Lerner's HTTP Smuggling via Higher HTTP Versions destroyed this myth, using custom tooling and innovative techniques to reveal numerous holes in HTTP/2 to HTTP/1.1 conversion.
-The slide deck is crammed with novel attacks and if you're fluent in Russian, be sure to check out the presentation too.
-Emil's also written up some terrifying new findings on HTTP/3 since.

 ## 9 - 通過更高的 HTTP 版本進行 HTTP 走私 (Smuggling)
 - [@Emil Lerner](https://twitter.com/emil_lerner) 的研究 [HTTP Smuggling via Higher HTTP Versions](https://www.slideshare.net/neexemil/http-request-smuggling-via-higher-http-versions)
   - 作者另一篇針對 http3 的 https://medium.com/@emil.lerner/leaking-uninitialized-memory-from-fastly-83327bcbee1f